VandlJ/git-crypt-dummy/README.md

 ## **3️⃣ Adding a New User to `git-crypt` (For Admins)**
 This step is done by the **repository administrator**!

-1️⃣ Import the new user’s public key:
+1️⃣ Import the new user's public key:
 ```sh
 gpg --import my-public-key.asc
 ```